Comparison

 Aqua Security

-Aqua's heritage is container security — Kubernetes, runtime workload protection, image scanning.
-The CSPM module is a strong addition for container-first environments where the workload-level coverage matters as much as configuration-level posture.
-For organizations heavily invested in Kubernetes and runtime security, Aqua's integrated approach is compelling.
+Aqua’s heritage is container security — Kubernetes, runtime workload protection, image scanning.
+The CSPM module is a strong addition for container-first environments where the cloud workload protection coverage matters as much as configuration-level posture.
+For organizations heavily invested in Kubernetes and runtime security, Aqua’s integrated approach is compelling.

 The trade-off: pure CSPM (cloud configuration scanning, IAM analysis) is less mature than the specialists.
 For organizations whose CSPM needs are primarily container-adjacent, Aqua works.
 For organizations whose CSPM needs are primarily IaaS configuration management, dedicated CSPM specialists are usually a better fit.